-He studied all types of music from an early age, winning two times the international competition of "Concorso Internazionale di Musica Citta di Stresa" for young choristers.
+Stephen grew up near Venice and currently lives in Bristol, UK.
+He studied all types of music from an early age, winning the international competition of the International Music Competition “Citta' di Stresa" for young choristers.

-He works on a one to one basis and with groups, offering private music therapy sessions at the client's home.
-He's devoted to sensitise the public opinion on the music therapy, through educational workshops, conscious of the importance of the music to improve the work environment.
+Stephen is devoted to sensitising the public opinion on music therapy through workshops and educational seminars, conscious of the importance of music to improve the work environment.

 Stephen is a professional Music Therapist, a registered member of HCPC (Health and Care Professions Council) and BAMT (British Association of Music Therapy).
-He's a NMT certified music therapist.
-He's a qualified nurse and member of IANLPC (International Association of Neuro Linguistic Programming and Coaching) and a member of ISM (Incorporated Society of Musicians).
+He's a certified Neurologic Music Therapist.
+He's a qualified Nurse and member of IANLPC (International Association of Neuro-Linguistic Programming and Coaching) and a member of ISM (Incorporated Society of Musicians).